The assumptions of the law of demand are key pillars to realize or implement the law of demand in the market.

 8. Expensive Products or Articles which create distinctions in society

 The law of demand does not hold in the case of articles of distinction or in the case of expensive/luxury products for example diamond etc. the higher the price of diamond the more people who are able to buy it will buy more.

 9. Anticipation of shortage or price increase in the near future

 In case of the anticipation of rising in the price level or shortage leads to the storage, and suddenly the prices increases but people continue to buy products.
 So in this case law of demand does not hold.

 Sometimes consumers have no knowledge of the particular product and even buy it at higher rates.
 In this case, the law of demand does not hold.

 All of the above-mentioned assumptions are important for the implementation of the law of demand in any market.

 The assumptions of the law of demand sometimes known as pillars of the law of demand.

-The assumptions when neglecting or not supporting the law of demand is known as limitations of law of demand.
+The assumptions when neglecting or not supporting the law of demand is known as limitations of the law of demand.
 Some assumptions became limitations when we reject them.
-For example, we take constant income of the consumer as assumption of the law of demand but when it varies it become limitation of law of demand.
+For example, we take the constant income of the consumer as the assumption of the law of demand but when it varies it become limitations of the law of demand.